-- Participate in all of the contest shots. - On the contest day, submit of a printed "launcher calibration graph" and corresponding contest solutions.
-These solutions must be successful, given the calibration graph. - Create and turn-in a working trajectory spreadsheet with at least three sheets... - Sheet 1: This sheet is named "Trajectory," and it accomplishes the following: - Calculates initial X and Y velocities, based on the following inputs: - launch angle - launch speed - Provides a graph of position vs time meeting the following requirements: - The graph is generated based on the following inputs: - o initial angle - o initial speed - Initial y position - The Y axis shows only positive (above the floor) values. - The graph also includes the following, each in a color different from the projectile's path: - A point designating the position of the target. - At least three points designating the ceiling height - At least two points showing the top and bottom of a first vertical obstacle - The ability to include two more points showing the top and bottom of a second vertical obstacle. - The projectile's trajectory is shown as a 2nd degree polynomial trendline, with the "point size" set to zero. - The calculation time increments are adjustable. - Sheet 2: This sheet is named "Launcher Calibration," and it provides the following: - At least two of these initial speed calculators (in working order): - Horizontal Launch v0 Calculator - Determines the initial speed of a projectile launched horizontally from a height above the target level. - Inputs: launch height, horizontal distance traveled (x distance) - Symmetric Launch v0 calculator - Determines the initial speed of a projectile launched upward at an angle, traveling horizontally, and landing at the same height at which it was launched. - Inputs: launch angle, range (horizontal distance traveled x distance) - Bonus (worth 5% added to project grade for the student(s) who figure(s) it out): Asymmetrical Launch v0 Calculator - Determines the initial speed of a projectile launched at an angle, traveling horizontally, and landing at a height that is different from the launch height. - Inputs: launch angle, range, y displacement - Calibration Graph: A graph of "Initial speed (v0) vs. Launcher Setting" for your launcher.
-On this graph, fit a trendline to your data points, but don't get rid of the dots.
+- Participate in the calibration process, spreadsheet-making, launcher calibration, problem-solving, and all of the contest shots. - On the contest day, submit of a printed "launcher calibration graph" and corresponding contest solutions.
+The launch angles, launch heights, and initial velocities provided in your solutions must be "correct" - meaning that a projectile launched in this manner should avoid the obstacles and hit the target.
+In addition, your calibration graph must show the correct correspondence of your launch settings and initial velocities. - Create and turn-in a working trajectory spreadsheet with at least three sheets... - Sheet 1: This sheet is named "Trajectory," and it accomplishes the following: - Calculates initial X and Y velocities, based on the following inputs: - launch angle - launch speed - Provides a graph of position vs time meeting the following requirements: - The graph is generated based on the following inputs: - o initial angle - o initial speed - Initial y position - The Y axis shows only positive values up to the ceiling height. - The graph also includes the following, each in a color different from the projectile's path: - A point designating the position of the target. - At least two points showing the top and bottom of an obstacle. - The ability to include two more points showing the top and bottom of a second vertical obstacle. - Two points showing the bottom surface and the top boundary of the 0.5m "launch window." - The projectile's trajectory (flight path) is shown. - Sheet 2: This sheet is named "Launcher Calibration," and it provides the following: - At least two of these initial speed calculators (in working order): - Horizontal Launch v0 Calculator - Determines the initial speed of a projectile launched horizontally from a height above the target level. - Inputs: launch height, horizontal distance traveled (x distance) - Symmetric Launch v0 calculator - Determines the initial speed of a projectile launched upward at an angle, traveling horizontally, and landing at the same height at which it was launched - Inputs: launch angle, range (horizontal distance traveled x distance) - Bonus (worth 5% added to project grade for the student(s) who figure(s) it out): Asymmetrical Launch v0 Calculator - Determines the initial speed of a projectile launched at an angle, traveling horizontally, and landing at a height that is different from the launch height.

-Sheet 3: This sheet is named "Launcher Calibration Graph."
+- o Inputs: launch angle, range, y displacement - Calibration Graph: A graph of "Initial speed (v0) vs. Launcher Setting" for your launcher.
+On this graph, fit a trendline to your data points, but don't get rid of the dots. - Sheet 3: This sheet is named "Launcher Calibration Graph."
 Create this sheet by copying and pasting your graph on sheet two, so that you have two identical copies.
 Then move this one to its own sheet.
 Adjust the gridlines so that you can read the graph more precisely.
 You may also find it useful to adjust the axes' minima and maxima.